daspeks/constellation-maker/Readme.md

+Uses functions from `FunctionPlotter.py` in `function-plotter` repository

+### To run:
+1. download all files of this repository and `FunctionPlotter.py` from `function-plotter` repository
+2. make sure all the downloaded files are in the same directory
-To run the program, type 'python3 ConstellationMaker.py [-name] [-box]
+3. type `python3 ConstellationMaker.py [-name] [-box]` where
-    -name: displays the names of important stars
+    - name: displays the names of important stars
-    -box: draws a box around the constellation
+    - box: draws a box around the constellation

+### To exit:
-To exit the program, close the turtle graphics window.
+1. close the turtle graphics window.

-Uses functions from the FunctionPlotter.py